Agent Modes

 Fast

-Fast mode runs on Claude Haiku 4.5 — a smaller, faster model that responds in a fraction of the time.
+Fast mode runs a smaller, faster model that responds in a fraction of the time.
 It's ideal for rapid-fire conversations: quick edits, simple lookups, formatting tasks, or situations where you need to iterate fast and don't need deep reasoning.

 The trade-off is straightforward.
 Fast mode won't plan multi-step workflows as carefully, and it may miss nuances in complex requests.
 But for the volume of everyday tasks that don't require heavy lifting, it's noticeably quicker.